SHUReeducation/autoAPI/CONTRIBUTING.md

-# CONTRIBUTE.md
+# Contributing to autoAPI

 You're very welcomed to be a contributor to autoAPI! 🎉

-This artical will show you the best practice of doing some contribution to this repo.
+This document will show you the best practice of doing some contribution to this repo.

 ## Get the code